joecooler21/react-scheduler-app/README.md

 [Live Demo](https://joecooler21.github.io/react-scheduler-app/)

 It's pretty straight forward.
-You can view, add, edit and remove employee and shift information just by clicking on a date in the calender.
-All changes occur in realtime, so no having to save manually.
-You can also click any day of the week and view that weeks schedule laid out in a nice clean printable format.
+Available employees and shifts can be added and removed.
+Schedule information can be viewed and modified just by clicking on a date in on the calender.
+All changes happen in real time, so no manual saves are needed.
+Also, if you need a printer-friendly weekly schedule, you can click on any day of that week and hit the purple printer button.